The best last minute Christmas presents!

 Let’s be realistic, charity gifts aren’t suitable for everyone – chances are your eight year old nephew isn’t going to see the value in getting a gift donation, but some people may.

-Oxfam offer a range of Christmas charity gifts including donating a goat to a family overseas, teaching a teacher, planting an allotment or feeding a family.
+Oxfam offers a range of Christmas charity gifts including donating a goat to a family overseas, helping with a child's education, planting an allotment or feeding a family.

 You can find a full list of charitable presents at charity-gifts.org.